snaplet/examples/seed/hasura-slack-clone/README.md

 3. **Channels**: Each workspace will have 2 channels.
 4. **Messages**: We plan to create 2 messages in each channel.

-These additions will help us simulate a more authentic workspace environment, giving us a better platform to demonstrate the capabilities of `snaplet generate`.
+These additions will help us simulate a more authentic workspace environment, giving us a better platform to demonstrate the capabilities of `@snaplet/seed`.

 ```ts
 export default defineConfig({